Sampling reduced density matrix to extract fine levels of entanglement spectrum and restore entanglement Hamiltonian

 We then calculate a periodic boundary condition (PBC) $20\times 20$ square lattice AFM Heisenberg model with two different cut-geometries of $A$.
 If we choose the $A$ as a chain as the yellow dots ($A$ region) in Fig.~\ref{fig:TOS}(a) displays, it presents a linear dispersion ES reflecting the N\'eel order of this AFM model, as shown in Fig.\ref{fig:TOS}(b).
 Because the Heisenberg model belongs to quantum $O(3)$ models, thus the ES levels of TOS is proportional to $S(S+1)$, where the lowest edge of the ES contains the TOS levels~\cite{Kolley2013entanglement,Alba2013entanglement,laflorencie2016quantum}.

 Meanwhile, if we set $A$ as a $4\times 4$ region as the red dots ($A'$ region) in Fig.~\ref{fig:TOS}(a), the ES also shows a TOS character as shown in Fig.\ref{fig:TOS}(c).
-Usually, the TOS holds in cornerless cutting cases, this result reveals that the TOS also arises in cornered cutting.
+Usually, the TOS holds in cornerless cutting cases, this result reveals that the cornered cutting affects TOS little, at least, in the Heisenberg model.
 For this $L=4$ square region, we obtain that the velocity of the TOS fitting line is about $0.38$.
 According to the Eq.(\ref{eq3}), we gain the $\chi_{\perp}\sim0.08$.
-The $\chi_{\perp}$ here is basically consistent with the QMC result ($\sim0.07$~\cite{Deng2023improved}) of square lattice AFM Heisenberg model in thermaldynamic limit obtained through size extrapolation~\footnote{Although the ES should not be exactly same as the energy spectrum, they are always similar according to the Li-Haldane conjecture.}. }
+The $\chi_{\perp}$ here is basically consistent with the QMC result ($\sim0.07$~\cite{Deng2023improved}) of square lattice AFM Heisenberg model in thermaldynamic limit obtained through size extrapolation.
+(Although the ES should not be exactly same as the energy spectrum, they are always similar according to the Li-Haldane-Poilblanc conjecture.)